• Home

 One of my favorite examples of an objective correlative is the volleyball in (another Tom Hanks movie) Cast Away.
 Hanks’ character, stranded on a deserted island, befriends a volleyball, paints a face on it, names it Wilson and it becomes his companion.
 Screenwriter William Broyles Jr. and director Robert Zemeckis knew exactly the emotional impact it would have when Wilson is tragically lost at sea.
 (Another tragedy is Wilson the Volleyball is uncredited in the film.)

 Now audiences don’t look at Jenny’s childhood house or Wilson and say, “Oh, look, an objective correlative.”
 It’s an emotional reaction.
-Objective correlative is just the technical phrase of something that’s useful to have in your writer’s tool kit.
+Objective correlative is just the technical phrase of something that’s useful to have in your writing tool kit.

 “Tennessee Williams, The Glass Menagerie.
 Objective correlative: the glass unicorn whose horn gets broken in the second act by the gentleman caller.
 Yes, a fragile sensitive little glass unicorn figurine.
 Fanciful?
 Beautiful?
 Tragic?
 Poignant?
 Phallic?
 Call it what you will, but baby, it brings with it a host of emotions.
 When it happens on stage, it’s damn powerful.”